 The camp is ideally timed for many spring and summer races and events including:

 Included in the registration fee, campers will receive four nights accommodation at Embassy Suites by Hilton, which is conveniently located close to many amenities.
 Check-in time is 4pm and check-out 11am.
 We have a great relationship with our hotel, and more often than not both early check-in and late check-out are available.

 There is a TON to do in Flagstaff and the surrounding area and we’ll only be scratching the surface during the camp.
 We highly recommend you spend a few extra days before and/or after the camp and take full advantage of your time here!
 We have a discounted rate negotiated with the hotel at $155/night and you’ll have the option of booking extra nights during registration.

 Rob and Christina prioritize eating well, and meals will certainly be one of the many highlights of the week.
 Campers will be dining at some of Flagstaff’s favorite and top-rated restaurants, as well as joining Rob and Christina for two meals at their home.
 All meals are included in the registration fee.

 Fly to Phoenix (PHX)

 Shuttles are available from the Phoenix airport to Flagstaff departing approximately every 1.5 hours.
-The “NAU Central” drop-off location is conveniently located close to Embassy Suites.
-Walking, Uber, or cab rides are easy options for the final distance to the hotel.
-See Arizona Shuttle for more information.
+The “University North” drop-off location is conveniently located close to Embassy Suites/downtown area.
+Walking, Uber, or cab rides are easy options for the final 0.9 mile distance to Embassy Suites.
+See Groome Transportation for more information.